Different is good!

-It doesn't matter how vigilant I am — there's always a stray hair that I'll notice after I've come home from the party or a show.
+It doesn't matter how vigilant I am — there's always a stray hair that I'll notice after I've come home from a party or a show.

-Rose Geil, 39, does have polycystic ovarian syndrome, and since her diagnosis at age 13, she's had so much facial hair that she was forced to shave her face daily when medication didn't help control her symptoms.
+Rose Geil, 39, has polycystic ovarian syndrome, and since her diagnosis at age 13, she's had so much facial hair that she was forced to shave her face daily when medication didn't help control her symptoms.

 If you do the math, you'll see that she spent approximately 25 years putting a sharp blade to her skin.